 |Rio Grande LAU||Delbert Arnoldfirstname.lastname@example.org|

 |Wisconsin LAU (Midwest)||Todd Prochniakemail@example.com|

-*Implies a union is still an LAU and not a GU; The Midwest is also still a Territorial Union
+*Implies a union is still an LAU or AU, and not a GU; The Midwest is also still a Territorial Union

 Regions without GU/TU designation are targeted for GU implementation as quickly as is feasible.

 USA Rugby is pleased to announce the opportunity to submit an application to become a Geographical Union (GU).
 At this time, you may submit an application to form a GU.